Wilfred Burchett: Hiroshima

 MacArthur had imposed restrictions on journalists' access to bombed cities, and had censored reports of the destruction caused by the bombing of Hiroshima and Nagasaki.
 Civilian casualties were downplayed and the deadly lingering effects of radiation were dismissed.
 The New York Times published a front-page story with the headline 'No radioactivity in Hiroshima ruin'.
 Military censors suppressed a 25,000 word story about the bombing of Nagasaki submitted by George Weller of the Chicago Daily News.

 Burchett's report was the first in the Western media to mention the effects of radiation and nuclear fallout and was, therefore, a major embarrassment for the US military.
 In response, US officials accused Burchett of being under the sway of Japanese propaganda.
 Burchett lost his press accreditation and he was ordered to leave Japan, although this order was later withdrawn.
 In addition, his camera, containing photos of Hiroshima, was confiscated while he was documenting persistent illness at a Tokyo hospital.
 The film was sent to Washington and classified secret before being released in 1968.
 US military encouraged the journalist William L. Laurence of The New York Times to write articles dismissing the reports of radiation sickness as part of Japanese efforts to undermine American morale.
 Laurence, who was also being paid by the US War Department, wrote the articles the US military wanted even though he was aware of the effects of radiation after observing the first atomic bomb test on 16 July 1945, and its effect on local residents and livestock.

 Burchett wrote about his experiences in his book, Shadows of Hiroshima.

 Eastern Europe

 After three years in Greece and Berlin working for the Daily Express, Burchett began reporting on Eastern Europe for The Times.
 He covered some of the post-war political trials in Hungary, including that of Cardinal Mindszenty in 1949, and of the communist László Rajk, who was convicted and executed the same year.
 Burchett described Rajk as a "Titoist spy" and a "tool of American and British intelligence".
-Burchett praised the post-war Stalinist purges in Bulgaria: the "Bulgarian conspirators were the left arm of the Hungarian reactionary right arm".

 In his autobiography, Burchett later admitted that he began to have doubts about the trials when one of the Bulgarians repudiated his signed confession.
 Hungarian Tibor Méray accused Burchett of dishonesty regarding the trials and the subsequent Hungarian Revolution of 1956 which he opposed.